GiancarloPretell/Interaction-Design-Capstone/README.md

 This project is a responsive implementation of our Figma prototype for the Interaction Design Capstone.
 The goal was to recreate the design using HTML, CSS, and JavaScript while keeping it as close as possible to the original prototype.

-Each assignment has progressively built on the last — starting with a responsive layout, adding interactivity and search, and now incorporating real-time form validation with helpful user feedback.
+Each assignment has progressively built on the last — starting with a responsive layout, adding interactivity and search, incorporating real-time form validation, and now implementing accessibility improvements and a functional dark mode.

 ---